 Students who choose to study A-level Geography will have the opportunity for fieldwork including a residential trip.
 This will provide the opportunity to practice and then conduct the data collection techniques for the non-examined assessment.
 Fieldwork is both integral and compulsory for this A-level.

 Geography is a highly versatile and well-respected A-level subject resulting in the widest of opportunities for successful students.
 Universities and employers alike value the skills you can offer, possible careers range from those using GIS such as the utilities, town and country planning, retail, disaster management, emergency services, defence and national security to overseas development work and environment or sports management.

-Advanced GCE in Geography consists of two externally examined papers and one coursework component.
+For A-level Geography assessment consists of two externally examined papers and one non-examined component.
 It is designed to be engaging with a contemporary issues-based approach and it clearly supports progression to undergraduate level Geography.

 Paper 1 – Physical Geography - 2hrs 30mins - 40% of the A-level